 Semrush’s pricing plans involve significantly more tiered access to the platform’s key features, with some of the main plan-based limits as follows:

-- Project limits — you can manage up to 5 projects (tracked websites) with the Pro plan; 15 with Guru; and 40 with Business.
+- Project limits — you can manage up to 5 projects (tracked websites) with the Starter plan; 15 with Pro+; and 40 with Advanced.

-- Historical data — this is only available on the Guru and Business plans.
+- Historical data — this is only available on the Pro+ and Advanced plans.

 Teamwork and Collaboration in SEO PowerSuite and Semrush